ACRA/acra/README.md

 ACRA v4.7
 ===============================
 - Support for Android M (6.0)
-  - Using HtttpUrlConnection instead of Apache Http
+  - Using HttpUrlConnection instead of Apache Http
   - Using com.android.support:support-v4 to provide support fro removed Notification methods.
 - Minimum Android version is Froyo (2.2).
 ACRA will disable itself for anything prior to that.
 - Packaging as an AAR.